avaika/interview/README.md

 ## Ansible
 0. You have 100 machines.
 How would you install `nginx` on every one of them? (hope you won't hear about bash loop here :) )
 1. roles vs playbooks.
 What's the difference?
-2. You have a role to create database user and set a password.
+2. You have a role to create database user and to set a password.
 How to store the creds in a safe way?
 3. How to speed up ansible connection?
 4. Please explain this template:
 ```